tsangkai/multirobot_localization/README.md

 # Multirobot Localization Simulation

-This is the simulation code for the paper "Resilient Multirobot Cooperative Localization with Explicit Communication" submitted to *IEEE Transaction on Robotics*.
+This is the simulation code for the paper "Resilient and Consistent Multirobot Cooperative Localization with Covariance Intersection" submitted to *IEEE Transaction on Robotics*.